Ameba-AIoT/ameba-iot-docs/amebalite/en/application_note/audio_codec/audio/src/audio.rst

 - **RTAUDIO_CATEGORY_BEEP** - if the sound is key tone, or other beep sound, then its type is **RTAUDIO_CATEGORY_BEEP**.

-The test demo of RTAudioTrack lies in :file:`{{SDK}}/component/example/audio/audio_track`.
+The test demo of RTAudioTrack lies in ``{SDK}/component/example/audio/audio_track``.

 Here is an example showing how to play audio raw data:

-1. Before using RTAudioTrack, RTAudioService should be initialized:
+1. Before using RTAudioTrack, RTAudioService should be initialized

    .. code-block:: c

       RTAudioService_Init();

-2. To use RTAudioTrack to play a sound, create it:
+2. To use RTAudioTrack to play a sound, create it

    .. code-block:: c

       struct RTAudioTrack* audio_track = RTAudioTrack_Create();

-Apps can use the Audio Configs API to provide detailed audio information about a specific audio playback source, including stream type (type of playback source), format, number of channels, sample rate, and RTAudioTrack ringbuffer size.
+   The application can use the Audio Configs API to provide detailed audio information about a specific audio playback source, including stream type (type of playback source), format, number of channels, sample rate, and RTAudioTrack ringbuffer size.
 The syntax is as follows:

    .. code-block:: c